 It is simply not good enough to say that we should be concentrating on practical action now rather than laying blame and being critical of the response to date – although there are some really very bizarre things currently being said in the mainstream and social media.
 The most important outcome of the current crisis has to be an investigation of why so many organisations and individuals failed to take notice of all of the early signs, and failed to act to prevent the spread of the virus.
-I feel so sick that attention is only really being directed to dealing with the disease now that people are dying of it in Europe and North America.
+I also feel very angry that attention is only really being directed to dealing with the disease now that people are dying of it in Europe and North America.
 Undoubtedly, in the longer term, it is also essential that we all help build capacity in the health systems of poor countries so as to enable them to respond more effectively and swiftly to the outbreak of such diseases in the future.

-In an effort to bring together some of the disparate information about ways through which ICTs can be used effectively to counter the spread of Ebola, I raised this issue among members of the ICT4D group on Facebook.
+In an effort to bring together some of the disparate information about ways through which ICTs can be used effectively to counter the spread of Ebola, I raised this issue among members of the ICT4D group on Facebook in early October 2014.
 Surprisingly, there was not an overwhelmoing response.
 Hence, I have tried to pull together some of the most interesting ongoing work, in the hope that it can be used as swiftly as possible to make a difference to the lives of people who are already affected and those who will become affected in the weeks and months ahead.
 It is great to see that some other organisations such as Telecentre.org and TechChange have also started to do this.
 Many, many poor people will die of Ebola before we get it under control collectively.
 We must never make the same mistakes again.

 Communicating accurate and relevant materials to affected individuals and communities